dart-lang/site-www/src/tools/pub/pubspec.md

 The optional `repository` field should contain the URL for your package's source code repository — for example, `https://github.com/<user>/<repository>`.
-If you publish your package to pub.dartlang.org, then your package's page displays the repository URL.
+If you publish your package to the Package site, then your package's page displays the repository URL.
 While providing a `repository` is optional, *please provide* it or `homepage` (or both).
 It helps users understand where your package is coming from.